Wayla/geo-position/README.md

 # geo-position

-A thin wrapper around browsers' geoposition apis.
+A more sane wrapper around browsers' position apis.

 ## Usage